 What Are The American Advertising Awards?

 Conducted annually by the AAF, the local Ad Club phase is the first of a three-tier, national competition.
 Concurrently, all across the country, local entrants vie to receive an ADDY Award—recognition as the very best in their markets.
 At the second tier, local ADDY winners compete against winners from other local clubs in one of 15 district competitions.
 District ADDY winners are then forwarded to the third tier, the national stage of the American Advertising Awards.
 Entry in your local Ad Club competition is the first step toward winning a national ADDY.

 Entering the American Advertising Awards supports the entire advertising industry, because the AAF and its local and district affiliates use the proceeds to enhance advertising through programs such as public service, internships, advocacy groups, advertising education, and consumer awareness.

 How Do I Win An ADDY?

-Selected judges evaluate the winning work through a scoring process.
+A panel of judges evaluate the winning work through a scoring process.
 All entries are evaluated independently, which means there may not be a winner in every category if the entry does not score high enough.
 A GOLD ADDY is recognition of the highest level of creative excellence and is judged to be superior to all other entries in the category.
 Entries that are also considered outstanding and worthy of recognition receive a SILVER ADDY.
 The number of awards given in each category is determined by the judges, based on the relative quality of work in that category.

 Who Can Enter?

 This competition is open to all creative services and industry suppliers including but not limited to advertising, graphic design, photographers, printers, newspaper, radio, television, web, marketing and communication professionals as well as students studying in these areas.
-The submission must be work created in the Baton Rouge market.
+The submission must be work created locally.

 2022 Submission Rule Updates